Royal Albert Hall: History

-1800s
+Nineteenth Century

 The Albert Memorial is located opposite the Royal Albert Hall, within the same area around Kensington Gardens.

 In 1851, the Great Exhibition, organised by Prince Albert, the Prince Consort, was held in Hyde Park, London.
 The Exhibition was a success and led Prince Albert to propose the creation of a group of permanent facilities for the public benefit, which came to be known as Albertopolis.
 The Exhibition's Royal Commission bought Gore House, but it was slow to act, and in 1861 Prince Albert died without having seen his ideas come to fruition.
 However, a memorial was proposed for Hyde Park, with a Great Hall opposite.

 The proposal was approved, and the site was purchased with some of the profits from the Exhibition.
 The hall was designed by civil engineers Captain Francis Fowke and Major-General Henry Y. D. Scott of the Royal Engineers and built by Lucas Brothers.
 The designers were heavily influenced by ancient amphitheatres but had also been exposed to the ideas of Gottfried Semper while he was working at the South Kensington Museum.
 The recently opened Cirque d'Hiver in Paris was seen in the contemporary press as the design to outdo.
 The hall was constructed mainly of Fareham Red brick, with terra cotta block decoration made by Gibbs and Canning of Tamworth.

 The dome (designed by Rowland Mason Ordish) was made of wrought iron and glazed.
 There was a trial assembly of the dome's iron framework in Manchester; then it was taken apart again and transported to London by horse and cart.
 When the time came for the supporting structure to be removed from the dome after reassembly in situ, only volunteers remained on site in case the structure collapsed.
 It did drop – but only by 5/16 inch.
 The hall was scheduled to be completed by Christmas Day 1870, and the Queen visited a few weeks beforehand to inspect.

 The Royal Albert Hall in London was officially opened on 29 March 1871 by Queen Victoria and her eldest son, the Prince of Wales, in honor of her late husband, Prince Albert.